HMS Cydnus (1813): Service

-Cydnus served in the operations against New Orleans in 1814.
+On 29 November 1814, the fleet departed Jamaica, one of the vessels being the Cydnus The fleet of British ships had anchored in the Gulf of Mexico to the east of Lake Pontchartrain and Lake Borgne by 14 December 1814, under the command of Admiral Sir Alexander Cochrane.
+Cydnus served in the Gulf coast operations against New Orleans in 1814.
 Her boats participated in the British victory at the Battle of Lake Borgne.
 On 8 December 1814, two US gunboats fired on Sophie, Armide, and the sixth-rate frigate Seahorse while the British were passing the chain of small islands that runs parallel to the shore between Mobile and Lake Borgne.